OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 Step 4.
 Operation and Usage
 ===============================================

+OpenNebula provides...

+Step 5.
 Advanced Components
 ===============================================

+Step 6.
 Integration with other Components
 ===============================================